21 must-have items for your next trip to Disney | CNN Underscored

 Disney Kids Umbrella and Slicker (starting at $19.99; amazon.com)

 Get the kids covered in fun rain gear in different Disney themes.
-You little one will love the matching Moana set!
+Your little one will love the matching Moana set!

 Stryker offered a savings-friendly idea, saying, “I recommend buying throwaway cheap ones, and buy before your trip since they will cost A LOT more in the parks!”